erikrose/peep/README.rst

 2.0
   * Fix major security hole in which a package's setup.py would be executed after download, regardless of whether the package's archive matched a hash.
-    Specifically, stop relying on pip for package downloads, as it likes to run setup.py to extract metadata.
-Implement our own downloading based on the thing available everywhere, urllib2.
-As a result, HTTP proxies and basic auth are not supported at the moment.
+    Specifically, stop relying on pip for downloading packages, as it likes to run setup.py to extract metadata.
+Implement our own downloading using what's available everywhere: urllib2.
+As a result, HTTP proxies and basic auth are unsupported at the moment.
   * Refactor significantly for comprehensibility.
+  * Drastically improve test coverage.
   * Note that HTTPS certs are no longer checked.
 This shouldn't matter, given our hash checks.